ⓘ Our monthly subscription fees have changed recently. Please see the latest information here.

 The next is to assign a stock market multiple to the forecast profit to give us a theoretical future value for the company.

-The final step is to convert the future value into the present and compare that to the current market value.
+The final step is to convert the future value into the present and compare it to the current market value.

 There are around 90m cars sold worldwide, and the number of EV cars is growing rapidly.
 According to statistics gurus at IHS Markit, by 2030 around 25% of all car sales will be EVs.